Ningxia: Mineral resources

 of which located in grassland areas.
 In 2011 it was estimated that the potential value per capita of these resources accounted for 163.5 percent of the nation's average.
 Ningxia boasts verified coal reserves of over 30 billion tons, with an estimated reserve of more than 202 billion tons, ranking sixth nationwide.
 Coal deposits are spread over one-third of the total surface of Ningxia, and mined in four major fields in the Helan and Xiangshan mountains, Ningdong and Yuanzhou (or Guyuan).
 The region's reserves of oil and natural gas can be found in Yanchi and Lingwu County, and are ideal for large-scale development of oil, natural gas and chemical industries.
 Ningxia leads China in gypsum deposits, with a proven reserve of more than 4.5 billion tons, of which the rarely found, top-grade gypsum accounts for half of the total deposits.
 The Hejiakouzi deposit in Tongxin County features a reserve of 20 million tons of gypsum with a total thickness of 100 meters.
 There is a considerable deposit of quartz sandstone, of which 17 million tons have been ascertained.
 In addition, there are phosphorus, flint, copper, iron, barite, other minerals and Helan stone – a special clay stone.

-Governance

-The politics of Ningxia is structured in a dual party-government system like all other governing institutions in mainland China.

-The Chairman of the Autonomous Region is the highest-ranking official in the People's Government of Ningxia.
-However, in the Autonomous Region's dual party-government governing system, the Chairman has less power than the Chinese Communist Party (CCP) Ningxia Committee Secretary, colloquially termed the "Ningxia CCP Party Chief".

-Ningxia has a friendship agreement with Sogn og Fjordane county of Norway.
+Politics

+Like all governing institutions in mainland China, Ningxia has a parallel party-government system, in which the CCP Ningxia Regional Committee Secretary outranks the Government Chairman.
+The CCP Ningxia Regional Committee acts as the top policy-formulation body, and has control over the Ningxia Hui Autonomous Region People's Government.